- Advanced Short Range Air to Air Missile (ASRAAM)

 Common Anti-Air Modular Missile (CAMM) Capabilities

-Each supersonic IM compliant CAMM weighs 100kg, approximately 20kg heavier than Sea Wolf and nearly double the weight of Rapier.
-Length is 3.2m and diameter, 0.16m.
+Each supersonic IM-compliant CAMM weighs 100kg, approximately 20kg heavier than Sea Wolf and nearly double the weight of a Rapier.
+The length is 3.2m and the diameter is 0.16m.

 The missile itself takes a great deal from ASRAAM but it is not a surface-launched ASRAAM with a new name.
-Common components include the very low signature rocket motor from Roxel, the warhead and proximity fuse from Thales
+Common components include the very low signature rocket motor from Roxel, the warhead and the proximity fuse from Thales.

 The RF seeker and open architecture electronics backbone are new, the latter is called Programmable Open Technology for Upgradable Systems or PrOTeUS and uses an IEEE 1394 Firewire bus technology as a starting point.

-Although range will, of course, be classified MBDA declare it as ‘in excess of 25km
+Although the range will, of course, be classified MBDA declare it as ‘in excess of 25km

 Silos are canted out slightly so that should the main motor fail to ignite, the missile will not fall back onto the launcher.

-Later images show a change in physical appearance for the data link housing.
+Later images show a change in the physical appearance of the data link housing.

 Extended Range Missile